liam-mh/Robotics_Shopping-Distributor/README.md

 ## How To Build And Use
 ### Prerequisites
 - The built VEX EXP robot.
 (1)
-- The EXP Robot Brain, with a charched battery attatched and placed on the mount at the start of the conveyor belt.
+- The EXP Robot Brain, with a charged battery attatched and placed on the mount at the start of the conveyor belt.
 (2)
 - All five Smart Cables, plugged into the top five ports of the EXP Robot Brain, in order of port mapping.
 (3)
 - The AI Vision Camera plugged into a power supply.
 (4)
 - A laptop connected to the EXP Robot Brain via a USB-C cable.
 (5)